Carlo Petrini (footballer): Involvement in civil society

 Petrini continued to rally against the usage of performance-enhancing drugs, showing concern especially for the spread of doping practices among the young.
 He said: "A recent survey has shown that one teenager in three is willing to make use of illegal drugs while achieving success in the world of football.
 What is even more disturbing is that 10% of them declare themselves 'ready to die for use of doping', just to look like their sports idol."

-In 2006, along with other former players, Petrini joined the Association of Victims of Doping (Associazione Vittime del Doping) founded by Claudia Beatrice, daughter of Bruno Beatrice, a former Fiorentina midfielder who died of leukemia in 1987 at just 39 years.
+In 2006, along with other former players, Petrini joined the Association of Victims of Doping (Associazione Vittime del Doping) founded by Claudia Beatrice, daughter of Bruno Beatrice, a former Fiorentina midfielder who died of leukaemia in 1987 at just 39 years.